 Welcome to the website of Dr. Sida Liu 刘思达.

-I am an assistant professor of sociology at the University of Toronto, a faculty fellow at the American Bar Foundation, and an affiliated scholar of the U.S.-Asia Law Institute at New York University School of Law.
-At the University of Toronto, I teach undergraduate courses in the Criminology, Law and Society program at the Mississauga campus and graduate courses in the sociology graduate program at the St. George (downtown) campus.
+I am an assistant professor of sociology at the University of Toronto and a faculty fellow at the American Bar Foundation.
+I am also an affiliated scholar of the U.S.-Asia Law Institute at New York University School of Law and the Center on the Legal Profession at Harvard Law School.
+At the University of Toronto, I teach undergraduate courses in the Criminology, Law and Society program at the Mississauga campus and graduate courses in the tri-campus sociology graduate program at the St. George campus.

 Before joining the University of Toronto faculty in 2016, I taught at the University of Wisconsin-Madison for seven years as an assistant professor of sociology and law and directed its East Asian Legal Studies Center in 2014-2016.
 In 2016-2017, I was a member of the Institute for Advanced Study in Princeton.
 I received my LL.B. from Peking University Law School and my Ph.D. in sociology from the University of Chicago.